panoply/liquify/packages/specs/readme.md

 ### Provide (`p`)

 The `p` providers named export exposes methods that facilitate capabilities in the Liquify [Liquid Language Server](#).
-These are feature which provide the data used in LSP specific capabilities like code completions, signatures and linting within text editors (like vscode).
-Providers are different from `q` queries and specific to LSP and text editor extensions/plugins.
+These are features which provide the data used by LSP specific capabilities like code completions, signatures and linting in text editors (like vscode).
+Providers are different from `q` queries and specific to LSP.

 > When settings a new Liquid engine via `q.setEngine()` the reference for Liquid will be updated to the variation.